tewari-d/alv_util/README.md

 Recently I wrote some code that dealt with deep structures and nested internal tables.
 To view the contents, I was using the debugger as it provides good control over nested tables also.
 But everytime putting a breakpoint and then viewing table contents in debugger was a mess.
 I searched SCN for something to display deep structures but couldn't find any (I did not do a very thorough search though).<br/> <br/>So I tried to develop a utility for myself that can handle the displays of deep structures and nested internal tables.
 # Usage
 The usage of the abap class is pretty much self-explanatory.
 Copy the class source code to your system, create an object of the class and call the method DISPLAY_DEEP_STRUCTURE and pass your internal table in the importing parameter.
+(NEW ycl_abap_util( abap_false )->display_deep_structure( deep_tab ) )
 # Issues / Improvements
 For the code to display the results perfectly, you also need to also create an ABAP helper program 'YYR_ABAP_STATUS' with a gui status 'SALV_STANDARD'.
 I have attached a image of the gui status for you to copy.
 Basically this helper program helps in providing a GUI status to the ALV displayed by the class. <br/> If you do not want to use the helper program, you would still be able to use the class to display internal tables, but the output will not look very elegant as the class will rely on standard ALV statuses used by SALV demo programs.
 # Feedback